 - Swelling of your arm.
 You can reduce your risk of this swelling by protecting your arm on the side where you had surgery.
 Let your doctor know right away if you have swelling or redness in that arm.
 This swelling is called lymphedema (say "limp-fih-DEE-muh").

 Having cancer and being treated for it can be very stressful, especially when it is metastatic or recurrent cancer.
 There are steps you can take to reduce your stress.
 Some people find that it helps to talk about their feelings with family and friends.
 Others find that spending time alone is what they need.

 If your emotional reaction to cancer gets in the way of your ability to make decisions about your health, it's important to talk with your doctor.
-Your cancer treatment centre may offer psychological services.
+Your cancer treatment centre may offer psychological or financial services.
 And a local chapter of the Canadian Cancer Society can help you find a support group.

 Cancer or cancer treatments can cause changes that may be hard to adjust to, such as changes in your body image or sexual problems.
 Managing body image issues may involve talking openly about your feelings with your partner and discussing your concerns with your doctor.
 Your doctor may be able to refer you to groups that can offer support and information.